 “Alone, Angela moved around the table, staring at the book before picking it up and pressing it against her chest.
 The book became the epicentre of her old passion for novels, stirring emotions she didn’t understand and leaving her in utter confusion.
 She shook as she sat on the sofa.
 Firmly embracing the book, she closed her eyes and fell asleep.”

 Initial consultation with a psychiatrist reveals an initial state of shock that develops into an obvious withdrawal from surroundings and delusions when mentally aware.
 A revisiting of one’s passion is encouraged as a pseudo-prescription for what currently ails Angela.
 The wonderful world of novels are a welcomed distraction from traumatic past events as she dives right in to the literary playground that she once enjoyed practicing herself.
 However; she notices that something has changed.
 The novels she once enjoyed have started to draw a personal ire.
 Novels involving the misery, tragedy, and desolation of characters from grave injustices has given her a mission and a clear focus for her next phase in her personal “rehabilitation.”
 As she embraces her new role as a “professional reader” she slowly blurs the lines between reality and fiction leading to an eventual point of no return where everything seems real and her memory of personal history is gone.
 She finds herself living between the lines of the author’s story doing her best to rewrite the plot, change the course of the future and save the characters from their own tragedies.
-Angela’s vow is to not let what happened to her father John and fiancé Mark happen to anyone else, especially defenseless novel characters.
+Angela’s vow is to not let what happened to her father John and fiancé Mark happen to anyone else, especially defenseless fictional characters.
 While she starts living the lives of others fulfilling her own civic goals through their lives, her own story starts gathering dust on the top shelf, broken binding and all.

 “My characters, I want your world to make sense.
 You must play your roles as scripted in the plot.
 There are neither good nor bad roles.
 A character, like an actor, is judged only by how well he performs his part of the plot.
 Following your author’s script brings you blessings; departing from it, however, brings damnation.
 Thoughts originating in my head created you, your beautiful island and your world.
 In my plot I set the times, places, and all actions with my pen.
 Don’t listen to the voice of seduction that lures you to abandon the script.
 Obey your author by following his words.”